paul-rchds/hangman/README.md

 ```
 docker-compose up
 docker ps # Get container_id
-docker exec <container_id> pytest
+docker exec <container_id> pytest -v
 ```

 ## Possible improvements
-* In hindsight the views could have been a lot simpler if they only implemented a JSON API and some front-end code was used to submit forms and get data.
+* In hindsight the views could have been simpler if they only implemented a JSON API and some front-end code was used to submit forms and get data.
 * I should have used migrations to track changes to the database.